Skip to contents

 Table of running tasks.

-Fetch failed tasks from the data base.
+Fetch failed tasks from the database.

 Usage